 75 HOURS

 3.0 CORE GPA

 3.0 CUMULATIVE GPA

 This degree requires a minimum of 120 hours.
-For additional hours required see page 111.
+For additional hours required see page 114.

 Park University's Athletic Training Education Program is accredited by CAATE (Commission on Accreditation of Athletic Training Education).
 The major provides students with a variety of courses and practical experiences related to the prevention, care, and rehabilitation of athletic injuries.
 Students must submit a formal application to be admitted to this program.
-Acceptance is based on a minimum overall grade point average, success in designated professional courses, recommendations, athletic training competencies and proficiencies, and a minimum completion of observational hours under the direct supervision of a Certified Athletic Training, students are eligible to take the Board of Certification exam.
+Acceptance is based on a minimum overall grade point average, success in designated professional courses, recommendations, athletic training competencies and proficiencies, and a minimum completion of observational hours under the direct supervision of a Certified Athletic Trainer.
+Upon completion of the Bachelor of Science in Athletic Training, students are eligible to take the Board of Certification exam.